-Killashee is very excited to be on Ireland’s Ancient East trail as the hotels history is what makes Killashee special.
+Killashee is very excited to be pafrt of Ireland’s Ancient East as the hotels history is what makes Killashee special.
 Kildare is a very unique county with the Curragh, Stud Farms and Horse Racecourses.
 Killashee is proud to be part of the Kildare Heritage.

 The Killashee estate is steeped in rich history.
 From its humble beginnings as a 18th Century Georgian house, Killashee blossomed under the hand of renowned architect Thomas Turner, into a grand Victorian residence, set in acres of the finest Kildare Stud farmland.

 The earliest archaeological evidence that Killashee is aware of is An Iron Age site comprising a well and ring fort or ráth located about 600 metres to the north of the hotel.

 The ancient ráth, fort, or liss, was generally enclosed within about half an acre, and had two or more ramparts.
 They were formed by the heads of the local tribe for defence purposes.
 Some were in use as late as 1000 AD.
 According to folklore when the race of the chieftains died out, the Sidhe (descendants of the Thutha de Danann) crowded into the forts, and held their councils, revels and dances there.
 It is said that if a man puts his ear close to the ground of a ráth at night he may hear the sweet fairy music rising up from under the earth.

 One of the first Christian monastic sites was established at Killashee by St Auxillius (a nephew of St Patrick) at the dawn of the Christian era in the fifth century.
 St Auxillius died in 459 AD and by then the monastery was well established and remained in existence until the Suppression of the Monasteries in the 16th century (over 1000 years).